ardagnir/athame/README.md

 Some commands (there's no specific code for these, it's just vim):

-- j: go back a line in histor y
+- j: go back a line in history
 - k: go forward a line in history
 - ?: search history (and current line) backwards (better if you have :set incsearch enabled)
 - /: search history (and current line) forwards (better if you have :set incsearch enabled)